zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/test_gi.md

     ![](./images/rac-gi-1.png " ")

 8. Examine the network settings as the *opc* user.
-Type exit to switch back to the opc user.
+Type exit to switch back to the opc user on both nodes.

     ````
     <copy>